Narcolepsy Signs and Symptoms Q&A

 – Difficulty In Acquiring a Driver’s License — In cases of unmanaged narcolepsy, it may be difficult to acquire a driver’s license.

-If you are experiencing the signs and symptoms of narcolepsy, come to Koala® Center for Sleep & TMJ Disorders for treatment today.
-To provide care for as many people as possible, Koala® Center for Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Columbia, MO; Wausau, WI; and El Paso, TX.
-To find out which Koala® Center for Sleep & TMJ Disorders is closest to you, visit our Locations page!
+If you are experiencing the signs and symptoms of narcolepsy, come to Koala® Center For Sleep & TMJ Disorders for treatment today.
+To provide care for as many people as possible, Koala® Center For Sleep & TMJ Disorders has convenient locations near you in Bloomington, IL; Peoria – Dunlop, IL; Lafayette, IN; Mishawaka, IN; Kansas City, MO; Wausau, WI; and El Paso, TX.
+To find out which Koala® Center For Sleep & TMJ Disorders is closest to you, visit our Locations page!
 We look forward to serving you!